Healthdirect Free Australian health advice you can count on.

 How is tetanus treated?

-People who have severe symptoms will be admitted to hospital to treat breathing and muscle paralysis.
+People with severe symptoms will be admitted to hospital to treat breathing and muscle paralysis.

 Can tetanus be prevented?

-Tetanus can be prevented with vaccination (commonly known as a ‘tetanus shot’), but immunity lessens over time, so booster doses are needed to ensure you are protected.
+Tetanus can be prevented with vaccination (known as a ‘tetanus shot’).
+Immunity lessens over time, so booster doses are needed to ensure you are protected.

-Older children are usually given an additional booster vaccination between 11 and 13 years.
-You may also need a booster if you are going travelling or if you are injured.
+Booster doses are recommended at 18 months old and 4 years old.
+Older children are usually given an additional booster vaccination between 11 and 13 years old.
+You may also need a booster if you are travelling or if you have an injury.

-After the complete course of tetanus vaccinations, another booster is usually recommended for people at age 50 and again at age 65, if it has been more than 10 years since the last dose.
-If you are unsure whether your tetanus vaccination is up to date, see your doctor.
-It is never too late.
+After the complete course of tetanus vaccinations, another booster is usually recommended.
+These boosters are given at age 50 and age 65 if more than 10 years have passed since the last dose.

 Tetanus vaccine

 Vaccination is your best protection against tetanus.
-This table explains how the vaccine is given, who should get it, and whether it is on the National Immunisation Program Schedule.
+This table explains how the vaccine is given, who should get it and its accessibly.

 What age is it recommended?

-65 years if you haven’t had a tetanus vaccine in the last 10 years.
+• At 65 years old if you haven’t had a tetanus vaccine in the last 10 years.

-If you have an open or deep, penetrating wound and haven’t had a tetanus vaccine in the last 5 years.
+• If you have an open or deep wound and haven’t had a tetanus vaccine in the last 5 years.

 Is it free?

-Common side effects The vaccine is very safe.
+Common side effects The vaccine is safe.
 Side effects may include redness, swelling or hardness where the needle went in.
+Less common side effects may include headache, fever or tiredness.

 Resources and support